tetra-framework/tetra/docs/component-tag.md

   - `ComponentName`

-    When you only specify the component name, Tetra attempts to resolve the component in the current app's `default` library.
+    When you specify only the component name, Tetra attempts to resolve the component **in the current app's `default` library**.

   - `library.ComponentName`

-    You can specify which library the component is in within the current app.
+    **Within the current app**, you can specify the component just by the library it is in and its name.

   - `app.ComponentName`